EvalRot/Paramamador/README.md

 ### Load in Burp

-1) Burp → Extensions → Installed → Add → select the JAR from `build/libs/`.
+Burp → Extensions → Installed → Add → select the JAR from `build/libs/`.

-Tip: Ctrl/⌘ + click the “Loaded” checkbox to quickly reload.

 ## First Run

 On first start, the extension asks for:

-### Project name
+- Project name
   - Used as a base for result file names.

-### Export directory
+- Export directory
   - Default: `HOME_DIR/.paramamador + DateTime`.
   - Project-specific folder for all results.

-### Global export directory
+- Global export directory
   - Default: `HOME_DIR/.paramamador`.
   - Global settings shared between projects.

-### Load previous results from export directory
+- Load previous results from export directory
   - If checked, the extension loads existing `.json` results on startup.

-### Enable AST scanning with jsluice
+- Enable AST scanning with jsluice
   - If checked, the extension enables scanning JS via `jsluice`.

-### Go bin directory (optional)
+- Go bin directory (optional)
   - Path to `$GOPATH/bin` where `httpx` and `jsluice` may be installed.

 ## Usage